fetchai/agents-aea/docs/index.md

-The AEA framework is an ecosystem for autonomous economic agent (AEA) development.
+The AEA framework is a Python ecosystem for autonomous economic agent (AEA) development.

 It equips developers with a quick and efficient set of tools for building autonomous economic agents.